tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * Pseudonymous system (addresses are your alias, not necessarily attached to identity)

+Answer any questions before moving on.

+---

 ### 6. Instructor Do: The 5 Pillars of Open Blockchains (10 min)

 For this activity, the instructor will lead a formal lecture regarding what the 5 pillars of open blockchains are and why they are relevant.

 See the [blockchain support document](../Instructor_Support/Blockchain.md) for a background video on this topic.

-Tell the students:
+Start this activity by commenting to the students the following:

 * As we talk through each pillar, keep in mind what you uncovered during the previous exercise.
 What feature would you put in each category?

 * These pillars are the fundamental features that blockchains were created to provide.
 Learning these will help you understand how some blockchains sacrifice these features for speed or marketing purposes instead of innovating on the underlying algorithms.

-  The chains that innovate on these features are the most universal in terms of feature sets, and can be easily adapted to enterprise.
+* The chains that innovate on these features are the most universal in terms of feature sets, and can be easily adapted to enterprise.

 Then, transition through the slides and begin talking about each topic.

 Begin by prefacing that each of these pillars ties into each other to build an open blockchain network.

+#### Pillar 1: Open

 ![screenshot of open slide](https://image.shutterstock.com/image-photo/open-blue-door-sunshine-600w-624832211.jpg)